 The dividend growth portfolio for retirement

 The above U.S. stock portfolio is just one part of the total portfolio, though it plays an important role.
 On the equity front, we are weighted at about 55% U.S. stocks and 45% Canadian stocks.
 We have allocations to bonds, cash, gold and bitcoin in the mix.
-There are also some thematic plays in the electric vehicle space.
+There are also some successful growth thematic plays in my TFSA – Uranium (HURA), semi conductors (CHPS), more oil stocks and bitcoin.
+My wife’s TFSA is quite conservative as some of the funds could be used in the next 3-5 years.

-We’ve also had great success with our Canadian oil and gas stocks from 2021.
+We’ve had great success with our Canadian oil and gas stocks from 2021.

 For retirement I like the idea of an all-weather portfolio.
 We can strategically arrange types of stocks for economic environments.
 We can overweight consumer staples, healthcare and utilities stocks to add a more defensive posture.
 They can work in concert with bonds, cash, gold and inflation-fighting assets.
 And using more defensive stocks might give you the opportunity to lighten up on the bond exposure.